nottaro/littleroot/content/_index.md

 Source: trust me bro

+> [!quote] A quote of all time
+>
+> "I flashed 5 people" - jole 2023

+> [!quote] A quote of all time
+>
+>"If I was going to flash it'd be grand, I'd do it in front of thousands" - Jole 2023

 ~~Why do these notes take so long to sync.~~ It's because I added colons to my titles.
 Obsidian is racist.